YxJannis/audio_stego_wt/README.md

 # Audio Steganography
-Experimental code for embedding steganographic messages in audio signals using
-- (multilevel) Discrete Wavelet Transform
+Experimental code for embedding steganographic messages in audio signals using (multilevel) Discrete Wavelet Transform.
-- Echo Hiding
-- Spread Spectrum embedding

-standalone or in conjunction with each other.
+Additionally, properties of embedding with different wavelet types and embedding bit positions were analyzed.
+For analysis results, see http://yxjannis.github.io.

 Furthermore, some methods for steganalysis were tested and analyzed.